 Trust in the fact that the whole is greater than the sum of its parts.
 Working together in unison will get you far!!!

 Always keep yourself in check spiritually, socially, mentally, and emotionally.
 Know what your limits are and constantly push them, but do not ever break them.
 Meditation through prayer, yoga, or other means is encouraged, as is maintaining an active lifestyle, a healthy social life, and an open flow of communication with those closest to you.

 Wearing yourself thin helps no one, least of all yourself!
-You have worked so hard to improve upon yourself and your relationship with others, and this new lifestyle is the strongest safety net you’ve got!
+You have worked so hard to improve yourself and your relationship with others, and this new lifestyle is the strongest safety net you’ve got!

-Action Karate Plymouth Meeting prides itself on teaching its students about more than just the art of karate.
+Action Karate Plymouth Meeting prides itself on teaching its students more than just the art of karate.
 We focus on teaching each of our students invaluable lessons to help them live their lives to the fullest!